marcomontalbano/marcomontalbano.github.io/README.md

 * Website available at https://www.marcomontalbano.com/.
 * Component Library available at https://component-library.marcomontalbano.com/

+## I know, I know

+If you look into this repository you will probably notice that it looks a bit over-engeneered.
+I put in place many different tools because for me this is just an experimental sandbox that outputs my own website.

+This is the toolkit:

+- [x] TypeScript
+- [x] React
+- [x] Storybook
+- [x] Gatsby
+- [x] Styled Components
+- [x] GitHub Actions
+- [x] GitHub Packages
+- [ ] Algolia

 ## General Information

 :information_source: I'm using [Yarn](https://yarnpkg.com/) for [this reason](https://github.com/storybookjs/storybook/issues/6505).